Enochteo/daily-leetcode/AUGUST/hackerrank-practice/09_09_2025/crossword_puzzle.md

 Time Complexity: Exponential in the worst case (backtracking), but efficient pruning (fit checks) reduces practical runtime.

 Space Complexity: O(n²) for the grid + recursion depth of O(#words).

+**Pattern to Remember**

+For puzzle-fill problems like crossword or Sudoku:

+Use backtracking recursion.

+Always define:

+A validity check (can place).

+An apply step (place).

+An undo step (unplace).

+Recurse word by word until a solution is found.